eliangcs/twbanker/README.rst

       --help  Show this message and exit.

     Commands:
-      ctbc  Show you money in CTBC Bank
+      chartered  Show you money in Standard Chartered ctbc       Show you money in CTBC Bank first      Show you money in First Bank post       Show you money in Chunghwa Post

 Disclaimer